CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 ## Being effective with the terminal

+This is a list of exercises for you to try on your own.
+You will probably get stuck or confused.
+Ask the people around you (either volunteers or trainees) when you're stuck.

+Volunteers: Make sure people aren't stuck, and help them when they are.

 ### Shell scripts

 Sometimes we want to re-use some series of commands, or share them with other people.
 To find our top Git contributors it'd be nicer to run `get-top-git-contributors`.
 That would be clearer and simpler than remembering and running all those commands each time.